aws-samples/aws-iam-identity-center-automation/README.md

 python sso_automation.py sso -h
 ```

-You can use the following command to output a JSON file that describes your AWS Organization structure with the
+You can use the following command to output a JSON file named "org_data.json", that describes your AWS Organization structure with the
 necessary ID's to use in the AWS SSO input files
 ```shell
 python sso_automation.py describe-org --profile SSO-test